 - Your word count does not include this first line.

 - You will have between now and midnight (Pacific time) this coming Sunday to post your challenge entries in the comments section.

 - You may reply to entries, giving thumbs up, this week and next.
-To have your thumb-up counted to determine the top three entries, it must be checked before Sunday, July 27.
+To have your thumb-up counted to determine the top three entries, mark your favorite entries before Monday, August 22.